SurrealDB Docs Logo

 CREATE person SET age = 46, username = "john-smith" RETURN AFTER;

-You can also return specific fields from a created record, as well as ad-hoc fields to modify the output as needed.
+You can also return specific fields from a created record, the value of a single field using VALUE, as well as ad-hoc fields to modify the output as needed.

 Response